In ITIL, the process which I find most challenging to really understand fully is the Configuration Management Process.

 In essence, the purpose of a CMDB is to store lots and lots of CIs and eventually be able to show its relationships for the analysis purposes.

-One key feature of EasyCMDB is the Relationship Navigator which produces a diagram showing you the relationships to a CI.
+One key feature of Canfigureis the Relationship Navigator which produces a diagram showing you the relationships to a CI.

-From the screenshot above, you can see how the Relationship Navigator visualizes your CI relationships and even allows you to edit the CI record together with its relationship details.
+From the screenshot above, you can see how the Relationship Navigator visualizes your CI relationships and even allows you to edit the CI record together with its related details.

-Besides providing Configuration Management functionality, EasyCMDB included features from the other ITIL processes as well making it complete system which supports most ITIL processes.
-The additional features covers the following processes:
+Besides providing Configuration Management functionality, Canfigureincluded features from the other ITIL processes as well making it a complete system that supports most ITIL processes.
+The additional features cover the following processes:

 - Incident Management